 Illinois defines a recreational vehicle as any camping trailer, motor home, mini-motor home, travel trailer, truck camper or van camper used primarily for recreational use and not used for commercial use nor owned by a commercial business.

 Recreational vehicles are grouped in different categories depending on the size and weight of the vehicle since there is significant variability regarding the construction of RVs.
 The Insurance Institute for Highway Safety (“IIHS”) has reported that being in a longer vehicle allows the crash force to be reduced on the vehicle, therefore reducing injury to the occupants of the vehicle involved.
-Moreover, a bigger vehicle has the advantage in a frontal crash with a smaller vehicle and frontal crashes account for half of passenger vehicle occupant deaths in the country.
+Moreover, a bigger vehicle has the advantage in a frontal crash with a smaller vehicle.
+Further, frontal crashes account for half of passenger vehicle occupant deaths in the country.
 IIHS further reports that a bigger vehicle will have less force on its occupants when crashing because the weight will push the other vehicle backward during the impact.

 With the foregoing in mind, it is easy to conclude that RVs present some safety advantages to occupants when compared to standard sized vehicles.
 As safety is the primary concern of all families that are planning a road trip, it is not surprising that many consider an RV to be an excellent option for travel.

-Common Causes of RV Accidents
+What are Common Causes of RV Accidents?

-Many people who drive an RV are inexperienced at the task as they rent a vehicle for a quick summer trip.
+Many people who drive RVs are inexperienced at the task as they rent a vehicle for a quick summer trip.
 Driving an RV can be much more difficult than driving a passenger car so even licensed drivers with years of experience operating smaller vehicles are at a skills disadvantage when they drive an RV.
 In 2014, the Illinois Department of Transportation reported 163,817 total crashes in Chicago.
 Nobody wants to find themselves in a car accident, especially during a vacation with your family in Chicago.

-Moreover, proper distance to make a stop is important because Chicago weather can be unpredictable, and adverse weather conditions coupled with improper stopping could lead to an accident.
+Moreover, proper distance to make a stop is important because Chicago often has adverse weather conditions.
+This, in addition to improper stopping could lead to an accident.
 In 2014, the Illinois Department of Transportation reported 82,744 crash reports due to adverse weather conditions in the state alone.

-Recovering Damages after an RV Accident
+How to Recover Damages after an RV Accident?

 Let Abels & Annes help you to assess and understand your rights and potential remedies through a no-cost, no-obligation case consultation.
 You can reach us at (312) 924-7575, or contact us online at your convenience.
-We have a licensed lawyer standing by 24 hours a day to take your call.
+We have Chicago a RV accident lawyer standing by 24 hours a day to take your call.